 Review, revise, and share your syllabus with students.

-A multi-staged approach may be helpful.
-You can start by uploading your content into your Moodle course shell.
-Once students have access to the content, think about which parts of the course need new alternate material.
+For maximum student benefit, start by uploading your content into your Moodle course shell.
+Once students have access to the content, think about which parts of the course may need new alternate material.
 For example, you might develop short videos to explain key concepts that you would normally present during class.

 Confirm your contact information and describe to students how you will be communicating with them:

 - Will you be available for office hours using the Zoom Web Conferencing Solution?

 - What are your expectations for them to communicate with you?

 - Will you be available by phone?

 For theory courses that would traditionally be taught in-person, the recommended practice for fall virtual teaching and learning is a blended approach – a mix of live Zoom teaching (recommended live session for 1 hour each week in a 3-credit course) with 2 hours of content work in your Moodle shell (where students can work asynchronously).
 You will not know for certain the level of access that students have to devices and broadband Internet.
 A recommended practice is to check in with all students at the start of semester to learn more about their access.

 For asynchronous content, you could record yourself and post videos.
 Ensure that you upload the files to Moodle for student access.

 - Showing and Hiding Moodle Materials for Students